isabelroses/dotfiles/README.md

     - [meta](./modules/profiles/meta) Optimized configurations for different natures (e.g., headless, graphical)

 > [!TIP]
-> If you were looking for my custom modules or packages you should direct yourself to [isabelroses/beapkgs](https://github.com/isabelroses/beapkgs).
-Since there are remote modules and not all of them are clearly remote modules, it is worth looking through the [beapkgs docs](https://isabelroses.github.io/beapkgs/).
+> When looking for my custom modules or packages you should direct yourself to [isabelroses/beapkgs](https://github.com/isabelroses/beapkgs).
+If you are specifically looking for remote modules (sometimes not clearly labelled), it is worth looking through the [beapkgs docs](https://isabelroses.github.io/beapkgs/).

 ### Usage Notes